 mkdir returns an exit status of zero if all operations were successful, or a non-zero exit status if operations failed.

 Create a new directory named myfiles in the current directory.

 mkdir -m a=rwx mydir

 Create the mydir directory, and set its file mode (-m) so that all users (a) may read (r), write (w), and execute (x) it.

-For directories, this means that any user on the system may view ("read"), and create/modify/delete ("write") files in the directory.
-Any user may also change to ("execute") the directory, for example with the cd command.
+For directories, this means that users on the system may view ("read"), and create/modify/delete ("write") files in the directory.
+Users may also change to ("execute") the directory, for example with the cd command.

 chdir -m 777 mydir

 Same as the command above, but using a numerical file mode.
 Grants read, write, and execute permissions to the directory for all users.
 (For more information about file modes, see chmod).

 Creates the directory /home/hope/Documents/pdf.
 If any of the parent directories /home, /home/hope, or /home/hope/Documents do not already exist, they are automatically created.